awsdocs/amazon-detective-admin-guide/doc_source/detective-enabling.md

 ## Enabling Detective across Regions \(Python script on GitHub\)<a name="enable-from-github-scripts"></a>

 Detective provides an open\-source script in GitHub that does the following:
-+ Enables Detective for a master account in a specified list of Regions
++ Enables Detective for an administrator account in a specified list of Regions
 + Adds a provided list of member accounts to add to each of the resulting behavior graphs
 + Sends invitation emails to the member accounts
 + Automatically accepts the invitations for the member accounts